tonsky/rum/README.md

 ### 0.3.0

-- [ BREAKING ] Component inner state (`:rum/state`) was moved from props to state.
-It doesn’t change a thing if you were using only Rum API, but might break something if you were relaying on internal details
 - Upgraded to React 0.13.3, Sablono 0.3.6, ClojueScript 1.7.48
+- New API to access context: `child-context`, `child-context-types`, `context-types` (thx @[Karanbir Toor](https://github.com/currentoor), PR #37)
-- Added `defcc` macro for when you only need React component, but not the whole Rum state
+- New `defcc` macro for when you only need React component, not the whole Rum state
+- [ BREAKING ] Component inner state (`:rum/state`) was moved from `props` to `state`.
+It doesn’t change a thing if you were using Rum API only, but might break something if you were relaying on internal details
 - Deprecated `rum/with-props` macro, use `rum/with-key` or `rum/with-ref` fns instead

 ### 0.2.7